Elchanz3/android_kernel_samsung_r11s/Documentation/trace/ftrace.rst

   All files located in the tracefs file system will be located in that debugfs file system directory as well.

+  In order to not automount tracefs in the debugfs filesystem, enable the defconfig option CONFIG_TRACEFS_DISABLE_AUTOMOUNT.

 .. attention::

   Any selected ftrace option will also create the tracefs file system.